jrobs87/Bork/README.md

 ### **Installation and Prerequisites:**

-If you want to download and install the app locally then clone the file:
+If you want to download and install the app locally then clone the repo:

-Once the file is cloned locally, in the terminal, navigate to the app's main file.
+Once the repo is cloned locally, in the terminal, navigate to the app's main file.

 Type into the command line "npm install" in order to download dependencies

-Change the password in the config.json file to the password you have for your mysql database
+Change the congifuration properties in the config.json file to the settings you have for your mysql database

+Seed your database with the swipes_db_seed_test-demo.sql file in the db directory

 Add a folder titled "api" in the main directory of the app folder.